ros-realtime/roscon-2023-realtime-workshop/README.md

 Workshop setup for the Raspberry Pi 4
 -------------------------------------

+If you choose to bring your own Raspberry Pi 4 (4GB+ is recommended, 2GB may be OK).

 We are still finalizing whether or not we can bring a limited number of Raspberry Pi 4s to the workshop to loan out to people.
 So if you want to ensure you can follow the tutorial on a Raspberry Pi 4, it may be best to bring your